amoliverio/dada2_fiererlab/dada2_tutorial_16S.md

 # Learn forward error rates
 errF <- learnErrors(filtFs, nbases=1e8, multithread=TRUE)
+## 100285500 total bases in 668570 reads from 24 samples will be used for learning the error rates.

 # Learn reverse error rates
 errR <- learnErrors(filtRs, nbases=1e8, multithread=TRUE)
+## 98930580 total bases in 706647 reads from 25 samples will be used for learning the error rates.
 ```

 #### Plot Error Rates